A Million Tiny Missiles All At Once

 Jurassic Park meets Wimpy Kid in the third installment of the lively and action-packed Mission: Microraptor series!

-Junior agents Finn, Milo and Tasi, along with a young hacker, Ether, and Arty the microraptor, are dispatched to Scotland to recover stolen technology that could plunge the world into chaos.
+Junior agents Finn, Milo and Tasi are dispatched to Scotland, along with young hacker Ether and Arty the microraptor, to recover stolen technology that could plunge the world into chaos.

 It’s their most nail-biting mission yet – even before they wake a monster from the deep . . .